 What is the Deadline for Filing 1099-NEC and 1099-MISC?

 Form 1099-NEC must be filed with the IRS by January 31 of the year following the applicable tax year.
-If January 31 falls on a non-business day, the due date is extended to the next business day.
+Form 1099-MISC is due to the recipient by January 31 and must be filed with the IRS by February 28 (paper) or March 31 (electronic).

 What Are the Penalties for Missing the Deadline?